This traditional Spanish paella with be your next favourite food on the table. Simple rice cooked with seafood, meat and finely chopped vegetables.

 We will be travelling to Spain with this Paella recipe.
 No, I haven’t been in Spain yet!
-And yes, I would love to go and see this beautiful piece of land, this wonderful and colorful culture, that Spain has to offer.
-One of the most colorful and traditional dishes in Spain is Paella Valenciana or you might have heard just PAELLA.
+And yes, I would love to go and see this beautiful piece of land, this wonderful and colourful culture, that Spain has to offer.
+One of the most colourful and traditional dishes in Spain is Paella Valenciana or you might have heard just PAELLA.

-I have been asking myself, why I haven’t been making this traditional Spanish dish more often.
+I have been asking myself why I haven’t been making this traditional Spanish dish more often.
 It is the simplest and flavorful dish you can find in any food culture.
 Paella can offer flavor of sea, land and hearty vegetables.
-It is bursting in flavor and that is why I love this colorful dish so much.
+It is bursting in flavor and that is why I love this colourful dish so much.

 Do not feel intimidated by many ingredients, what am I going to use for this traditional Spanish Paella.
-Because paella is very versatile, you can go with any kind of meat, seafood or vegetable, it is not necessary, to go with all the kinds of meats or sausages I have been using in this recipe.
-You can choose only one sort of meat or only one sort of seafood.
+Because paella is very versatile, you can go with any kind of meat, seafood or vegetable, it is not necessary, to go with all the kinds of meats or seafood I am using in this recipe.
+You can choose to go only one sort of meat or only one sort of seafood.

 - boneless chicken thighs

-It might be overwhelming, while reading all these ingredients, but I love the mix with all; seafood, chicken and sausage.
-It gives unforgettable and bursting flavor to the rice, that I always mix all these meats and seafood together.
+It might look to be little too much of ingredients, but I love to mix it all!
+Seafood, chicken and sausage.
+It gives unforgettable flavor to the rice, that I always mix all these meats and seafood together.